-The Collectors Club boasts one of the most important philatelic libraries anywhere in the world.
+The Collectors Club is one of the most important philatelic libraries in the world.
 Beyond housing some of the very rare pieces in philatelic literature, it is very much a “working” library.
-Members and visitors can research or browse through thousands of philatelic publications, comprehensive groups of historical periodicals and extensive runs of priced auction catalogues.
+Members and visitors can research or browse through philatelic publications, periodicals and auction catalogues.
+The library is open during normal Club hours, Monday through Friday from 10AM to 5PM.

 Online Catalog